 Get back to LXTerminal and issue:

 After a short while you should see "Connection established" message above the Network Manager applet tray icon.
 Maybe you need a reboot to make the changes work.

 Low Resource Browser

 You may find that Chromium and Firefox need more resources than your computer has.
 They compete to be the best (including leanest) 'main-stream' browser.
 There is a minimal browser called xombrero.
-It is not available from the Ubuntu Universe repository' (For 10.04, it was called xxxterm and the old version is in repository).
+It is not available from the Ubuntu Universe repository.